altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 "G::Drain it into where?"
 *The elevator doors closed and Gerald pressed a button* "M::It was supposed to be my heart, me, but..."
+"G::Do you know how much that thing has eaten?
+That would have...
-"G::That would have killed you, is that what happened to Flanagan?"
+Is that what happened to Flanagan?"
 ~Gerald watched her patiently~
 "M::Him and everyone else, but me"
+"G::Everyone but..."
 ~Gerald moved from comprehension to shock~
 *Gerald examined his hand*
+"G::Not everyone...
-"G::Not everyone... not me, or anyone out there."
+Not me, or anyone out there.
+The ship is properly encapsulated."
 *Gerald nodded*
 "G::I..."
 *He took a breath*